YottaDB/YDBDoc/ProgGuide/commands.rst

 | L +B                             | L +A                               |
 +----------------------------------+------------------------------------+

-To avoid deadlocks, use LOCK without a leading + or - sign on its arguments because such a command releases all previously LOCKed resources, or uniformly implement well designed LOCK accumulation orders and/or use a timeout with the LOCK command.
+To avoid deadlocks, use LOCK without a leading + or - sign on its arguments (because such a command releases all previously LOCKed resources), or uniformly implement well designed LOCK accumulation orders and/or use a timeout with the LOCK command.

 If a LOCK command specifies a timeout, and YottaDB acquires ownership of the named resource before the timeout elapses, LOCK sets $TEST to TRUE (1).
 If YottaDB cannot acquire ownership of the named resource within the specified timeout, LOCK sets $TEST to FALSE (0).
 If a LOCK command does not specify a timeout, the execution of the command does not affect $TEST.
 If a LOCK with an argument having a leading minus sign (-) specifies a timeout, the command always sets $TEST to TRUE (1).

 If a process issues a LOCK command for a named resource already ZALLOCATEd by that process, the resource is both ZALLOCATEd and LOCKed.
 LOCK does not release ZALLOCATEd resources.
 To release such a named resource, the process must both ZDEALLOCATE and unLOCK the resource.
 For more information, refer to “ZAllocate”.

-Currently, LOCK of an argument within a parenthetical list where the argument includes an extrinsic function that performs LOCK, ZALLOCATE or ZDEALLOCATE actions produces a BADLOCKNEST error except where there is only one such argument, it is the first argument in the list and the LOCK'ng as a consequence of the extrinsic function(s) is simple.
+Currently, the LOCK of an argument within a parenthetical list where the argument includes an extrinsic function that performs LOCK, ZALLOCATE or ZDEALLOCATE actions produces a BADLOCKNEST error except where there is only one such argument.
+It is the first argument in the list and the LOCK'ng as a consequence of the extrinsic function(s) is simple.
 Note that this pattern may still produce some unintended outcomes, so YottaDB recommends against its use.

 For more information on troubleshooting locks with the Lock Utility (LKE), refer to the `chapter on that utility in the Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/mlocks.html>`_.